AgustinPardo/pathwaytools-target-Integration/README.md

 ```
 sudo docker run --name pathwaytools --volume $PWD:/localData --volume $PWD/PGDBs:/opt/data/ptools-local/pgdbs -d -p 5008:5008 pathway:24.0
 ```
 This comand links the . directory to localData container directory, and create the PGDB folder where the PGDBs reconstructions are stored.
-Also start a python server that listen in port 5008 to be queried using pythoncyc library (5008 default pythoncyc socket connection).
+Also start a python server that listen on port 5008 to be queried using pythoncyc library (5008 default pythoncyc socket connection).

 ### Create the PGDB: